Student Evaluations Consultation

 In short, no. Because all of our consultations are confidential, we do not communicate about your teaching with anyone.
 This independence from the formal processes of review, promotion, and tenure is part of our charge as a center and fundamental to the ethics and effectiveness of our consultations.

-That said, through this and other consultations we offer – including those on preparing for professional review – we will help you to analyze and reflect upon your teaching in ways that should help you to develop a thorough and thoughtful evaluation of your own teaching.
+That said, we will help you to analyze and reflect upon your teaching in ways that should help you to develop a thorough and thoughtful evaluation of your own teaching.
 This may include reviewing and discussing self-evaluative statements on teaching.

-If you would like your department, program or school to have some evidence of your participation in CFT consults (or other programs), we are happy to provide you with a Certificate of Participation to share with them.
-The Certificate merely states that you participated in CFT consultations (or other programs) for a specific period, but will not discuss their content or results.
+If you would like your department, program or school to have some evidence of your participation in CFT consultations or other programs, we are happy to provide you with a Certificate of Participation to share with them.
+The Certificate merely states that you participated in CFT consultations or other programs for a specific period, but will not discuss their content or results.